-Measurements of the criteria emissions, CO_2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with Table 8/1 of this Regulation, shall be carried out on a minimum number of 3 vehicles, and consecutively increase until a pass or fail decision is reached.
+Measurements of the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption, as applicable and in accordance with Table 8/1 of this Regulation, shall be carried out on a minimum number of 3 vehicles, and consecutively increase until a pass or fail decision is reached.
 Where applicable, the OBFCM device accuracy shall be determined for each of the N tests.

-- 2. Criteria emissions - 2.1 Statistical procedure and pass/fail criteria - 2.1.1.
-For the criteria emissions from the 4 phases of a WLTP test:
+- Criteria emissions - 2.1 Statistical procedure and pass/fail criteria

-For the total number of N tests and the measurement results of the tested vehicles, x_1 , x_2 , ... x_N , the average X{tests} and the variance VAR shall be determined:
+For the total number of N tests and the measurement results of the tested vehicles, $x_1, x_2, \dots x_N$, the average X{tests} and the variance VAR shall be determined: